FatimaBOliveira/pands-weekly-tasks/README.md

 ## Week 4 - [collatz.py](collatz.py)
 - Collatz will take an integer and if this is even, it will divide it by two, but if odd, it will multiply it by three and add one.
 The program will end if the current value is one.

 For this task I need to define the Collatz.
 The while a !=1 -> [yield](https://docs.python.org/3/reference/expressions.html#yieldexpr) a will process all numbers that are higher than 1 and yield 1 will stop the function.
-So if a is higher than 1 and even, then I can divide it by 2 and the remainder will be zero; if remainder is not zero, then a is odd and machine will do the calculations as represented in each case.
-I use a [for loop](https://wiki.python.org/moin/ForLoop) because the program has to run n times until a = 1.
+So if a is higher than 1 and even, then I can divide it by 2 and the remainder will be zero, if remainder is not zero, then a is odd and machine will do the calculations as represented in each case.
+I use a [for loop](https://wiki.python.org/moin/ForLoop) because the program has to run many times as necessary until a = 1.
 ```
+a = int(input("Please enter a positive integer: "))
 def collatz(a):
     while a != 1:
         yield a